justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

     } %}
 {% endcontentLayout %}

-If you are working with latest stack both in React and Vue ecosystems, we recommend to go straight away with [PIE Web Components](/engineers/web-components/)
+If you are working with the latest version of React or Vue, we recommend using [PIE Web Components](/engineers/web-components/)

 ### Next 13 and below